-If your cat is overweight, destructive, or aggressive, there’s a good chance that he’s bored.
-Some cats just aren’t satisfied to nap for 8 hours while you’re away at work!
+If your cat is overweight, destructive, or aggressive, there’s a good chance that hit’s bored.
+Some cats just aren’t satisfied to nap for 8 hours while you’re away at work.
 Luckily, there are many ways you can promote a more stimulating and enriching lifestyle for a bored cat.
 If you’re at home, you can engage with your kitty using toys, laser pointers, or other shiny things.
 While you’re out of the house, set your cat up for success.
 Here are some thing you can provide your cat to keep it entertained throughout the day.

 A foraging box is a box with holes on the outside and balls on the inside.
 You fill the box with treats, and the balls block the treats from falling out of the holes easily.
 This acts as a puzzle for your cat!
 You cat will be mentally stimulated while trying to figure out how to get the treats out of the box.
 You can buy a foraging box at a pet store or make your own with a shoe box and ping pong balls!